When you buy with links on our site, we may earn a commission.

 Watch on Fubo

 If you really want to take live sports streaming to another level, Fubo is the best option on the market.
-The basic Pro plan will let you watch every Divisional Round matchup, and you’ll have more than 30 sports networks.
-Fubo is the only other streaming platform to also include RSNs, so it’s truly a complete package.
+The basic Essential plan will let you watch every Divisional Round matchup, and you’ll have more than 30 sports networks.
+Fubo is the only other streaming platform to also include RSNs in select plans (Pro and Elite), so it’s truly a complete package.
 It’s also much cheaper than DIRECTV STREAM.
-For the Pro plan, you’ll pay $74.99 a month plus a regional sports fee of up to $13.99 a month.
+For those who want regional sports coverage with a Pro plan, you’ll pay $84.99 a month plus a monthly regional sports fee that’s based on your area.

 There are also plenty of ways to expand your plan and add even more sports and entertainment.
-All Fubo plans include 1,000 hours of cloud DVR and up to 10 simultaneous streams at home, so you can record any Divisional games you have to miss.
-It’s worth noting that Fubo has a few significant gaps in its channel lineup — it doesn’t offer major networks like TBS, TNT, TruTV, CNN, and BBC.
+All Fubo plans include unlimited Cloud DVR and up to 10 simultaneous streams at home, so you can record any Divisional games you have to miss.
+It’s worth noting that Fubo has a few significant gaps in its channel lineup — it doesn’t offer major networks like TBS, TNT, truTV, CNN, and BBC.
 You can try it out for free for up to seven days over the Divisional Round weekend.

 Watch on Hulu + Live TV